“Give me but a firm spot on which to stand, and I shall move the earth.”

 – Archimedes, Physicist of Ancient Greek

-For investors, leverage is the “firm spot”.
+For investors, leverage in crypto trading is the “firm spot”.
 With a lever you can lift anything, provided the spot is firm enough.

 In the market, it is common to “throw a sprat to catch a herring”.